 Recommended pet-friendly holiday lettings

 Popular holiday rental amenities in Eyemouth

 The weather in Eyemouth

 Check out the climate diagram for Eyemouth.
 On average, the warmest month is July.
-Conversely, January is the coolest month in Eyemouth, with temperatures going under 2°.
-January is the wettest month.
+However, temperatures can go lower than 2° in Eyemouth in January.
+The rainiest month is July while the driest month is September.